dhtml/phpformapi/ReadMe.md

 ## Introduction

-PHPFormAPI is an extremely dynamic, extensible and fantastic form API for developing php web applications.
+PHPFormAPI is a PHP5 Form API which provides an extremely fast + flexible way of Processing HTML5-Enabled Forms.
+The API virtually treats an ordinary HTML Form as if the HTML form was java program, and the API its compiler.

 It was partly inspired by Drupal's form API, but it works on different principles.
-The php formapi is a standalone, easy to use form api that saves lots of coding and time.
+The phpformapi is easy to use and saves lots of coding and time.
+It also comes with a very dynamic an extensible validation techniques.

 It's created and developed by Anthony Ogundipe, CEO of [DHTMLExtreme](http://www.dhtmlextreme.net).

 ## Features